What is an Afterthought Heel?

 You have two kinds of Afterthought heels.
 One is where you finish your sock tube, and CUT into your sock to make the heel.
 This is called the Afterthought heel, also referred to as the ‘True Afterthought Heel’.
 There is also a less scary version, where you knit a piece of scrap yarn into your sock at the placement of the heel.
 After finishing your sock tube, all you have to do is take out that piece of scrap yarn, and knit from there.
 That is called a ‘Forethought Heel’, but it is also referred to as an Afterthought heel as well.
 The Forethought heel is a great stepping stone to the Afterthought heel.

-If you are looking for instructions for the Forethought Heel, this phototutorial is coming tomorrow to my blog.
+If you are looking for instructions for the Forethought Heel, click here.